The four players to win the World Cup, PL, CL and Club World Cup

 The Spain international also started all seven matches at the 2010 World Cup and kept five clean sheets, including their 1-0 win over the Netherlands in the final.

-He’s also won another two Champions Leagues and two more Club World Cups since completing the set in 2010.
+He’s also won another two more Champions Leagues and two more Club World Cups since completing the set in 2010.
+Decent career, that.

 The third Barcelona player to feature on this list, Pedro was promoted to the first team ahead of 2008-09 and was part of the side that won the treble.

-He only made a cameo appearance against Manchester United in 2009 but scored in both the semi-final and the final of the Cub World Cup.
+He only made a cameo appearance against Manchester United in 2009 but scored in both the semi-final and the final of the Club World Cup.

 The winger was also named in Spain’s squad for the 2010 World Cup and set up David Villa’s winner in the quarter-final before starting in the semi-final and the final.